You may request an explanation for a grade given, you may also appeal a given grade or appeal about a formal error

 Appeals must be submitted within three weeks after the grade has been announced.
 If you have requested an explanation within the deadline, the time limit for the appeal deadline extends from the date you receive the explanation.

 Who will process the appeal and how long is the processing time?

 - The Departement of Academic Affairs receives the appeal and forwards it to the responsible faculty.
 The Faculty then appoints two new sensors.

 - An appeal submitted can be withdrawn until new assessment is available in Studentweb.

 - The grade as a result of an appeal shall be decided without undue delay.
 If the appeal is not to be processed within a month after the appeal has been received, the faculty must send you a provisional reply where they explain why the appeal cannot be processed earlier and, if possible, indicate when you can expect to have the decision from the appeal.

 - When the result is ready you will receive an email to your NMBU-email address.

 Outcome of the appeal

 The new grading may be unchanged or may be to the advantage/disadvantage of the student.
 The mark awarded as a result of the new grading may not be appealed, but you can request an explanation.

 - For group work where only one or a few of the group members appeal the mark, any change in grade after the appeal will only apply to the student(s) who appealed.

 A student who has taken an examination, test or other assessment may appeal on grounds of formal errors that he/she believes have been committed in connection with the setting of questions, the way in which the examination was held or the assessment arrangements.
 Such appeals must be submitted in writing within three weeks of the date when he/she became aware or should have become aware of the circumstances on which the appeal is based.
-The appeal must be sent to email@example.com.
-The appeal will be processed by NMBU's Appeals Committee and they will decide the outcome of the appeal.
+The appeal must be sent to firstname.lastname@example.org.
+The faculty will process the appeal as first instance.
+Should the appeal be rejected by the faculty, the appeal might be processed by NMBU's Appeals Committee as the final instance.